Immigration Lawyers for VAWA Residency Petition for Victims of Domestic Violence

 Non-resident Parents

-In addition to being in one of the above categories, if you are living outside of the United States when you file the VAWA self-petition, you must also demonstrate that the abusive U.S. citizen or lawful permanent resident relative is an employee of the U.S. government, the U.S. armed forces, or that you were subjected to battery or extreme cruelty in the United States.
+If you are living outside of the United States when you file the VAWA self-petition, you must also demonstrate that the abusive U.S. citizen or lawful permanent resident relative is an employee of the U.S. government, the U.S. armed forces, or that you were subjected to battery or extreme cruelty in the United States.

 Once Granted Legal Permanent Residency What is its Duration?